-iOS 4.3 code suggests iPhone 5 will sport dual-core A5 processor?Alex Wagner - Deputy Managing Editor, News Desk
+iOS 4.3 code suggests iPhone 5 will sport dual-core A5 processor?Alex Wagner - Editorial Director of News and Content

 Apple announced last week that the iPad 2 would be packing a dual-core A5 processor, and some new code buried deep inside the newly-released iOS 4.3 suggests that the iPhone 5 will be getting the same treatment.
 After spending some time picking 4.3 apart, some folks have found references to a device with the model number N94AP, which is believed to be the iPhone 5.
 Inside the N94AP kernel, the name "S5L8940," which just so happens to be the model number of Apple's A5 chip, makes an appearance.